anima-wg/brski-cloud/anima-brski-cloud.md

 This kind of non-network onboarding is sometimes called "Application Onboarding", as the purpose is typically to deploy a credential that will be used by the device in its intended use.
 For instance, a SIP phone might have a client certificate to be used with a SIP proxy.

-This document further specifies use of a BRSKI Cloud Registrar and clarifies operations that are not sufficiently specified in BRSKI.
+This document further specifies use of a BRSKI Cloud Registrar and clarifies operations that ere left out of scope in {{BRSKI}}.
 Two modes of operation are specified in this document.
 The Cloud Registrar may redirect the Pledge to the owner's Registrar, or the Cloud Registrar may issue a voucher to the Pledge that includes the domain of the owner's Enrollment over Secure Transport {{!RFC7030}} (EST) server.